THRASTRO/sofa.js/docs/era.ut1utc.md

 3) JD cannot unambiguously represent UTC during a leap second unless special measures are taken.
-The convention in the present function is that the returned quasi JD day UTC1+UTC2 represents UTC days whether the length is 86399, 86400 or 86401 SI seconds.
+The convention in the present function is that the returned quasi-JD UTC1+UTC2 represents UTC days whether the length is 86399, 86400 or 86401 SI seconds.

 4) The function [eraD2dtf][1] can be used to transform the UTC quasi-JD into calendar date and clock time, including UTC leap second